How Self-Employed Freelancers Can Get Approved for a Rental Apartment in NYC

 The guarantor will be legally bound to "guarantee" your lease.

-Your guarantor will be responsible for paying your rent should you fall behind or are unable to fulfill the payments for the duration of the lease.
+Your guarantor will be responsible for paying your rent should you fall behind or cannot fulfill the payments for the duration of the lease.

-A guarantor is most often a parent or family member but can be anyone in your network who meets the appropriate criteria and is willing to take on the responsibilities of the role.
+A guarantor is most often a parent or family member but can be anyone in your network who meets the appropriate criteria and is willing to take on the role's responsibilities.

 Your guarantor must:

-- In the vast majority of cases, live in the state of New York (although more landlords are accepting out-of-state guarantors, but this is the exception, not the rule)
+• In the vast majority of cases, live in the state of New York (although more landlords are accepting out-of-state guarantors, this is the exception, not the rule)

-- Sign the lease.
-Remember, they are ultimately accountable for payments being made on time for the duration of the lease period
+• Sign the lease.
+Remember, they are ultimately accountable for payments made on time for the lease period.

 Third-Party Guarantor Services

-If you do not have someone in your network who can act as your guarantor, there are third-party services such as Insurent or The Guarantors, Jetty, and Rhino.
+If you do not have someone in your network who can act as your guarantor, third-party services such as Insurent or The Guarantors, Jetty, and Rhino exist.

-For a charge of 5-10% of the total annual rent, these services issue an insurance bond to the landlord which will cover all of their expenses should you be unable to fulfill the terms of the lease.
+For a charge of 5-10% of the total annual rent, these services issue an insurance bond to the landlord, which will cover all of their expenses if you cannot fulfill the lease terms.

 Look to Rent in the Off-Peak Season